 Zirchow in a traffic crisis: Citizens' initiative finally calls for a southern bypass!

 In Zirchow, in the picturesque Vorpommern-Greifswald district, things are rumbling.
 The federal highway 110 there is a real traffic jam hotspot, especially during the holiday season.
 In order to deal with this problem, the country is currently examining the construction of a southern bypass.
 Discussions between Transport Minister Reinhard Meyer, the mayors of the municipality of Zirchow and the citizens' initiative “Zirchow Bypass” laid the foundation for these considerations.
-So reported NDR that in particular, the connection of the airport and a newly planned residential area should benefit from this bypass.
+So reported NDR that the connection to the airport and a newly planned residential area in particular should benefit from this bypass.

 The SPD member of the state parliament Falko Beitz emphasizes that consideration is on the table in order to create a better connection and avoid a crossing through the nearby fen.
 This not only makes environmental sense, but also practical.
 One possible plan is to use a disused railway embankment in the south, which could avoid the demolition of houses and complex crossing structures.